abixel/age-O2-correlation/README.md

-# age-O2-correlation

-This code explores the detectability of a correlation between the ages of habitable planets and whether or not they have oxygen ("age-O2 correlation", Bixel & Apai, under review).
+This code explores the detectability of a possible correlation between the ages of habitable planets and whether or not they have oxygen ("age-oxygen correlation", Bixel & Apai 2020, in press).

 Feel free to email A. Bixel (abixel@email.arizona.edu) with questions and comments!